-Last year we won a small vacation package to Salida, Colorado, but being super pregnant we were not able to take the trip then.
-Thankfully, most of the package wasn’t expiring until the end of this summer, so we decided to take advantage of it.
+Last year we won a small vacation package to Salida, Colorado, but I was super pregnant so we decided not to take the trip then.
+Thankfully, most of the package we won wasn’t expiring until the end of this summer, so we decided to take advantage of it now.

-Nestled in amongst several mountains reaching 14,000 ft, the region has an abundance of natural beauty.
-To make things even better, the Arkansas river runs right through Salida and provides a popular destination for river rafters/kayakers and fishermen alike.
+Nestled in amongst several mountains reaching 14,000 ft, Salida has an abundance of natural beauty.
+To make things even better, the Arkansas river runs right through the area and provides a popular destination for river rafters/kayakers and fishermen alike.

 What to see and do in Salida, Colorado

 [ 1 ] Lodging: there are many options for all tastes and budgets in Salida, nearby Nathrop or Buena Vista.
 If you want a historical place, stay at Palace Hotel in downtown Salida.
 For a weekend of nothing but relaxation and even a couple getaway, head over to Mt.
 Princeton Hot Springs Resort.
 If you don’t want to be close to nature, camp in one of several State run campsites available in the area.
 Buena Vista offers some chain hotels for the less adventurous.

 [ 2 ] Eat and drink: there are several places to eat in the region.
 We tried Amica’s in Salida and the restaurant at Mt.
 Princeton Hot Springs Resort.
 We enjoyed the food at both places and can’t wait to go back to explore more restaurants in the area.
 If you stop by Amica’s, try one of their pizzas.
 They are delicious!
 For lovers of craft beer, the area doesn’t disappoint with several microbreweries and watering holes.